siimon/prom-client/README.md

 - `register` to which metrics should be registered.
 Default: the global default registry.
 - `gcDurationBuckets` with custom buckets for GC duration histogram.
 Default buckets of GC duration histogram are `[0.001, 0.01, 0.1, 1, 2, 5]` (in seconds).
 - `eventLoopMonitoringPrecision` with sampling rate in milliseconds.
 Must be greater than zero.
 Default: 10.
+- `eventLoopUtilizationTimeout` measurement duration in milliseconds.
+Must be greater than zero.
+Default: 100.

 To register metrics to another registry, pass it in as `register`: